-These financial statements present only the Wastewater Fund and do not purport to and do not present fairly the financial position of the City as of June 30, 2022, the changes in its financial position, or where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+These financial statements present only the Wastewater Fund and do not purport to and do not present fairly the financial position of the City as of June 30, 2023, the changes in its financial position, or where applicable, its cash flows for the year then ended in accordance with U.S. GAAP.